 Article 1 (“Scope of the Convention”) defines the types of waste that are subject to the Basel Convention.
 Subparagraph 1 (a) of that article sets forth a two-step process for determining whether a “waste” is a “hazardous waste” subject to the Convention: first, the waste must belong to any category contained in Annex I to the Convention (“Categories of wastes to be controlled”), and second, the waste must possess at least one of the characteristics listed in Annex III to the Convention (“List of hazardous characteristics”).

-Annexes I and II to the Basel Convention list some of the wastes that may consist of, contain or be contaminated with PFOS and its related substances.
+Annexes I and II to the Basel Convention list some of the wastes that may consist of, contain or be contaminated with PFOS and PFOA and their related substances.
 These include:

 Y4: Wastes from the production, formulation and use of biocides and phytopharmaceuticals;